techav-homebrew/MBC-1000/ExpansionCards/FS-203A/README.md

 The card runs at half the bus clock of the system.
 The card clock is wired to the UART CLK input and the Timer CLK0 input.
 Output of Timer 0 drives the clock for Timer 1, which is used for the interrupt circuit previously described.

 The schematic included here has been reverse-engineered from a unit manufacturered ca. late 1982.
+A schematic was included as an appendix in some copies of the manual.

 ## Addressing
 The card's base address is selected by JP1, which is driven by the A-block outputs of IC1 (74LS139).
 IC1 A-block is enabled by output 5 of IC8 (74LS42), which is asserted when Address bits 7-5 equal 5 (A[7:5]=$5).
 IC1 address signals 1A & 1B are wired to A3 & A4, respectively.
 This results in an selectable base address range of `$A0` through `$BF` for the card.